Tw1ddle/geometrize-twitter-bot/README.md

 Twitter stream listener did connect
 ```

-Finally tweet an image at the bot.
+Tweet an image at the bot.
 After a few moments, the bot will tweet the geometrized version back at you.

 ## Notes
  * If you want to develop the bot further, take a look at the [documentation](http://botdocs.geometrize.co.uk/).